manuelbl/SwissQRBill/README.md

 ## More information

 More information can be found in the [Wiki](https://github.com/manuelbl/SwissQRBill/wiki).
+It's the joint Wiki for the .NET and the Java version.

 ## QR Code